sebandx/Object-Oriented-Programming-Notes/note1.md

     def show(self, num):
         return "%s %d" % (self.__name, self.__age)
 ```
-It is illegal since it contains two methods of the same name (show) within the same class.
-**Base Overrides**
-* A child of a parent has an overridden method where the child utilizes the method differently.
+### Base Overrides
+* Overriding methods in a child class that were inherited from a parent class.
-* It's also possible to override built in methods that we use in Python. (magic methods)
+* It's also possible to override built in methods that we use in Python.
 Example:
 ```python
 class Dog: